markohautala/portfolio-project-2/README.md

 - When I made my website responsive using media queries I noticed that the "footer crashed with the main-element".
 They overlapped but they are suppose to be own sections on their own places.
 I tried to change "height: 100vh;" to "height: 100%;" instead and this solved all the issues instantly.

 #### Bug 5
-When I had made two functions in JavaScript, and when I wanted to see how they worked I could not get them to display the questions on my deployed website.
+- When I had made two functions in JavaScript, and when I wanted to see how they worked I could not get them to display the questions on my deployed website.
 I debugged this and made some reasearch and noticed that it was a better practise to declare variables, like questions in the beginning of the JS-file.
 I moved the questions up and suddenly they popped up in the website and I made them work - my functions worked fine, it was just the problem that the questions hade to be higher up in the document to be able to work.

+#### Bug 6
+- When I tried my website I had a minor issue with the incrementation of the points.
+I have the correct code "points++;" but it is placed wrong in the JavaScript code.
+It increments as fast as a new question begins, rather than incrementing when a question in answered correctly - resulting in maximal points achived every time the quiz is made - even if some questions were answered wrong.

 <hr>